vickjoeobi/nrw-html-and-css-2021-spring/sessions/session2/StudentNotes.md

 This section covers the introduction to HTML and should give understanding of basic questions such as:

 - What is HTML?
+- What does HTML stand for?
+- Why do we need HTML?
 - Who and when created HTML?
 - Who maintains HTML?
-- Why do we need HTML?
-- What are the characteristics of HTML?
 - What is the latest HTML version?
-- What does HTML stand for?
 - What is the difference between a Programming Language and a Markup Language?
 - What is the meaning of the word Hyper Text in the context of HTML
 - How do HTML rules and language look like?